A detailed list of the top tourist attractions in Scotland

 17) Feed a highland cow

 Okay, please don’t actually feed the cows.
 They are quite happy with the juicy grass they find on the Scottish meadows.
-Still, seeing one of the fuzzy highland cows should really be on your list of things to do in Scottland.
+Still, seeing one of the fuzzy highland cows should really be on your list of things to see in Scottland.
+Just be prepared that you will not be the first (and certainly not the last) to take a picture of them.

 18) Hike Ben Nevis

-If you want to experience the real Scotland, Scotland where Scottish Gaelic is still spoken, then you have to visit the Outer Hebrides.
+If you want to experience the real Scotland, a Scotland where Scottish Gaelic is still spoken, then you have to visit the Outer Hebrides.
 They are a wonderful place for bird watchers and everyone else who likes to enjoy the quiet side of life!
+The weather can be a bit rough at times, but if you allow it, the beautiful nature will speak to your soul.

 20) Loch Ness